Hello and welcome:

 I donated one HF beam antenna to the local Ham radio club ( PI4KGL ) and sold the rest, like rotors , coax cable, `-cause there was no use for it anymore and we obviously could use the extra money, for the growing family and the new house to complete.

-However, once infected with the radio virus, you cann`t let it go completely, therefore I installed a G5RV and hooked it up again to my old FT990, and I did feel the buzz again, made some qso`s on 40 and 80 mtr cw and ssb and got going again.
+However, once infected with the radio virus, you cann`t let it go completely, therefore I installed a G5RV and hooked it up again to my (old and now sold ), Yaesu FT990, and I did feel the buzz again, made some qso`s on 40 and 80 mtr cw and ssb.. and got going again.
 Indeed, I was hooked again on HF radio.

 This is my new qsl card, I like it, hope you like it too.